PlantedML/glex/README.md

   partial dependence plots),
 - produce **variable‐importance scores** for each main term and interaction term (of any order), and
-- supports **de-biasing** by removing components that include protected features.

 Under the hood, `glex` relies on fast algorithms to compute all required partial dependence functions exactly.

 For a detailed description of the methodology, see:

-See the accompanying paper for more details and exact definitions:
 “Unifying local and global model explanations by functional decomposition of low dimensional structures” ([arxiv](https://arxiv.org/abs/2208.06151),